 Initially written in 2010 back when YouTube and Video on websites were at best clunky.
 These days Video is an essential part of all websites and blogs.
 Cameras and Phones have made collecting videos simple and downloading something all kids can do.
 I still have not really mastered what to do with Video, but I continue to investigate.
 I am thinking that Photography may be a hobby of my retirement.

-I have been investigating video and how best to download it and what makes for easy input and such and have found some very interesting issues that arise.
+I have been investigating videos and how best to download them and what makes for easy input and such and have found some fascinating issues.

-All of the video I have been trying so far has been personal stuff for my personal blog, to show my parents the kids and such, so I have used as devices:
+All of the videos I have been trying so far has been personal stuff for my blog, to show my parents the kids and such, so I have used them as devices: